ZanderPeterson/Personal-AoC-Attempts/2024/01/README.md

 wasn't very intelligent.

-Nevertheless, they were a fun challenge and I learned new things, so that was great!
+Nevertheless, they were a fun challenge and I learned new things, so that is a complete win.

+I don't think I'll come up with alternative solutions, at least not yet.
+I may revisit this in the future.